Sharaal/readme-releases/README.md

 }
 ```

+## Usage

-3. From now on everytime you `npm version` the links in the `README.md` will be updated
+1. Everytime you `npm version` the links in the `README.md` will be updated

+2. Use `git push --follow-tags` to push the changes for the new version together with the created git tag

+3. Open the link of the latest release and add a description to it

 ## Contact